ember-learn/ember-blog/source/2019-07-05-the-ember-times-issue-105.md

 ## [Help Design the Ember Skill Tree 🌱](https://discuss.emberjs.com/t/learning-ember-ember-skill-tree/16725)

 Recall your first day as an Ember developer (or mentor).
-Were you overwhelmed by the sheer amount of things that you felt you needed to learn (teach)?
+Did you feel overwhelmed by the sheer amount of things that you felt you needed to learn (teach)?

-- What skills do I need to learn **now**? 😕
+- What skills do I need to learn now? 😕
-- What skills do I learn **next**? 🤯
+- What skills do I learn next? 🤯
 - What resources are available to me? 🥺

 Enter **Ember skill tree**.
 It helps you visualize important skills and the steps to acquire them.
-It can align with the [Ember guides](https://guides.emberjs.com/release/) too.
+It aligns with the [Ember guides](https://guides.emberjs.com/release/) too.

 The only problem?
 [The tree doesn't exist yet](https://discuss.emberjs.com/t/learning-ember-ember-skill-tree/16725).

 [@gossi](https://github.com/gossi) and the Ember Learning Team would like your [help with creating the Ember skill tree](https://discuss.emberjs.com/t/learning-ember-ember-skill-tree/16725).
 We encourage you to participate today!
-Please share your experiences of learning and teaching Ember. 💡
+Please share your experiences of learning and teaching Ember. 💞

 ---